spermi/Unitarius/README.md

 AuthController methods emit extra headers (e.g., `X-Debug-Token-HasError`) and display raw exception traces to aid troubleshooting.

-### next work
+### Next work

-legalább egy admin maradjon mindig a rendszerben

-admin ne vehesse el a saját admin jogát (self-demote guard)

-require_can($perm) – 403 hibát dob, ha a felhasználónak nincs jogosultsága

-require_owner() helper rekord-tulajdonjog ellenőrzéshez

-flash üzenetek redirect után
+Ensure at least one admin always remains in the system.

+Prevent admins from removing their own admin role (self-demote guard).

+#### RBAC helper functions

+- `can($perm)` – returns true when the logged-in user has the given permission (wildcards supported).
+- `can_any([$perm1, $perm2, ...])` – returns true if at least one of the permissions matches.
+- `require_can($perm)` – throws a 403 error and halts execution if the permission is missing (handy in controllers or at the top of routes for a quick guard).
+- `require_owner()` – helper for validating record ownership.

+Flash messages after redirects.

-szép 403 / 404 / 500 hibasablonok (AdminLTE stílusban)
+Polished 403 / 404 / 500 error templates (AdminLTE style).

-Application admin modul (app-, menü-, route-, manifest-kezelés)
+Application admin module (manage apps, menus, routes, manifests).

-MenuLoader DB-fallback / export-import
+MenuLoader DB fallback / export-import.

-local user létrehozás támogatása
+Support creating local users.

-e-mail / SMTP konfiguráció
+Email / SMTP configuration.